Aut-Labs/contracts/README.md

-# Āut Protocol - Smart Contracts
+# Āut Labs - Smart Contracts
 Āut is an expandable protocol for Role-based Membership in Web3 Communities & DAOs.

 DAOs can be much more than _Smart Treasuries_, Āut introduces native Roles & Interactions directly at contract level, to power the 2nd generation of DAOs.
 The DAO 2.0s, or a Coordination Renaissance.